 - 16.1 The municipality shall furnish each person liable for the payment of rates with a written account, which will specify:- - (i) the amount due for rates payable, - (ii) the date on or before which the amount is payable, - (iii) how the amount was calculated, - (iv) the market value of the property, and - (v) rebates, exemptions, reductions or phasing-in, if applicable. - 16.2 A person liable for payment of rates remains liable for such payment, whether or not such person has received a written account from the municipality.
 If the person concerned has not received a written account, he/she must make the necessary enquiries with the municipality. - 16.3 In the case of joint ownership the municipality shall consistently, in order to minimise costs and unnecessary administration, recover rates from one of the joint owners only provided that it takes place with the consent of the owners concerned.

 17. PHASING IN OF RATES

-- 17.1 The rates to be levied on newly rateable property shall be phased in as explicitly provided for in section 21 of the Act. - 17.2 The phasing-in discount on the properties referred to in section 21 shall be as follows:-
+17.1 The rates to be levied on newly ratable property has been phased in as explicitly provided for in section 21 of the Act from 1 July 2009 to 30 June 2013.